Your Down Payment

 - Carry-Back loans

-We a seller carries back a second mortgage, the you borrow part of the seller's home equity..
-The buyer funds most of the purchase price through a traditional mortgage program and finances the remaining funds with the seller.
-Generally, this type of second mortgage will have a higher rate of interest.
+With a carry-back mortgage, the seller loans you part of his or her home equity.
+The buyer funds most of the purchase price with a traditional mortgage program and borrows the remaining funds from the seller.
+Usually you'll pay a slightly higher interest rate on the loan from the seller.